 Factors affecting Vermont car insurance rates in 2026

-Vermont routinely sees a high volume of deer-related crashes, particularly in low-light hours on rural routes.
-Animal impacts typically fall under comprehensive coverage, so it’s an important piece of protection if your driving is mostly outside town.
+Vermont sees a high volume of deer-related crashes, particularly during low-light hours on rural routes.
+Comprehensive coverage typically pays for animal impacts, so it’s an important layer if most of your driving happens outside town.

-Many Vermont roads are narrower, darker, and less forgiving than multi-lane highways.
-When crashes happen at speed on two-lane roads, they can be more severe, which is why both collision coverage and solid liability limits matter.
+Many Vermont roads are narrower, darker and less forgiving than multi-lane highways, and when crashes happen at speed on these roads, they tend to be more severe.
+Consider carrying collision coverage and make sure your liability limits can handle a serious accident.

 Uninsured drivers

 Winter storms can bring heavy snow loads and downed branches that damage vehicles parked outdoors.
-Comprehensive coverage usually applies to falling objects and storm-related non-collision damage, which can make it a worthwhile layer even if you don’t drive much.
+Think about keeping comprehensive coverage for falling objects and storm-related damage outside of a collision, even if your car is just sitting in the driveway.

 Average cost of car insurance in major Vermont cities